shubh-shah/CalAd/README.md

 # CalAd

-Adds all Competitive Coding contests directly to your Google Calendar

-Only needs permissions to view and edit Calenders
+Adds all Competitive Coding contests directly to your Google Calendar Needs permissions to view and edit Calenders

 Command Line application can be run by bgprocess.bat(Windows)/bgprocess.sh(Linux) which can be added to Task Scheduler/cron
 or